-2Stefan Banach (1892-1945).
+Stefan Banach (1892-1945).
 Polish mathematician and pioneer of functional analysis.
 Also known for B. algebras, B.'s contraction principle, the B.-Tarski paradox and the Hahn-B. and B.-Steinhaus theorems, etc.

-- replace a lengthy ad hoc argument in the standard proof of the open mapping theorem by a more conceptual (and beautiful) one of [57] that also gives Tietze's extension theorem. - include a fairly recent (2017) proof [50] of the uniform boundedness theorem (weak version) that only uses the axiom of countable choice, thus neither Baire's theorem nor the equivalent axiom of countable dependent choice (used by all previous 'elementary' proofs). - and also show how Baire's theorem gives a stronger version of uniform boundedness, which is old but ignored by most authors. - give a slick proof, inspired by [95], of the Hahn-Banach theorem using only Tychonov's theorem for Hausdorff spaces (equivalent to the Ultrafilter Lemma) instead of Zorn's lemma. - follow [68] in proving the Arzelà-Ascoli theorem for complete metric spaces as target spaces and the Kolmogorov-Riesz compactness theorem (but only for l^p). - prove Pitt's compactness theorem without using bases, following [35]. - introduce characters of a Banach algebra, albeit without the weak- topology, at a relatively early stage.
-Among other things, this allows for a relatively painless extension of the continuous functional calculus for self-adjoint elements of a C^ -algebra to normal ones.
+- emphasize that absolute and unconditional convergence of series are not the same thing in infinite-dimensional spaces, including a proof the Dvoretzky-Rogers theorem.
+Very strangely, most introductory books on functional analysis fail to point this out. - following [61] we simplify the lengthy ad hoc argument in the standard proof of the open mapping theorem by using a lemma that also gives Tietze's extension theorem. - include a fairly recent (2017) proof [53] of the uniform boundedness theorem (weak version) that only uses the axiom of countable choice, thus neither Baire's theorem nor the equivalent axiom of countable dependent choice (used by all previous 'elementary' proofs). - and also show how Baire's theorem gives a stronger version of uniform boundedness, which is old but ignored by most authors. - give a slick proof, inspired by [99], of the Hahn-Banach theorem using only Tychonov's theorem for Hausdorff spaces (equivalent to the Ultrafilter Lemma) instead of Zorn's lemma. - follow [72] in proving the Arzelà-Ascoli theorem for complete metric spaces as target spaces and the Kolmogorov-Riesz compactness theorem (but only for $\ell^p$ ). - prove Pitt's compactness theorem without using bases, following [38]. - introduce characters of a Banach algebra, albeit without the weak-\ topology, at a relatively early stage.
+Among other things, this allows for a relatively painless extension of the continuous functional calculus for self-adjoint elements of a $C^$ -algebra to normal ones.
 This approach seems to be new.
-(Doing this via the full blown Gelfand isomorphism as e.g. in [97] seems inappropriate in a first course.) - follow Rickart [125] in proving the Beurling-Gelfand formula for the spectral radius in a Banach algebra without using complex analysis (the reason being that the author cannot assume that all his students have been exposed to complex analysis).
-Since we also do the same on a few other occasions, like the Fuglede-Putnam theorem, the text does not assume any knowledge of complex analysis (apart from the elementary fact that power series converge on disks that isn't genuine complex analysis). - we give a purely elementary construction of the Riesz projectors associated with isolated points of the spectrum (which we apply to compact non-normal operators and in the discussion of discrete and essential spectra). - we similarly limit the use of measure theory to the absolute minimum until it becomes unavoidable in discussing the spectral theorem for normal operators.
-We prove all standard results on the Lebesgue spaces L^p for discrete measure spaces, i.e. sets S equipped with the counting measure, not limiting ourselves to $S = \mathbb{N}$.
+(Doing this via the full blown Gelfand isomorphism as e.g. in [101] seems inappropriate in a first course.) - follow Rickart [130] in proving the Beurling-Gelfand formula for the spectral radius in a Banach algebra without using complex analysis (one reason being that the author cannot assume that all his students have been exposed to complex analysis).
+Since we also do the same on a few other occasions, like the Fuglede-Putnam theorem, the text does not assume any knowledge of complex analysis (apart from the elementary fact that power series converge on disks, which is not genuine complex analysis). - we give a purely elementary construction of the Riesz projectors associated with isolated points of the spectrum (which we apply to compact non-normal operators and in the discussion of discrete and essential spectra). - we similarly limit the use of measure theory to the absolute minimum until it becomes unavoidable in discussing the spectral theorem for normal operators.
+We prove all standard results on the Lebesgue spaces $L^p$ for discrete measure spaces, i.e. sets $S$ equipped with the counting measure, not limiting ourselves to $S = \mathbb{N}$ .
 We then indicate how most proofs generalize to arbitrary measure spaces, while for the duality $(L^p)^ \cong L^q$ in the general case we give a proof using uniform convexity. - touch upon, in Appendix B, a number of somewhat more advanced topics, for which there is no time in the author's lecture course, but which are very closely related to the core material.
 In particular, we go slightly further into Banach space theory and operator theory than many introductory texts.